 According to the New York Times, a consumer advocacy group has found high concentrations of lead in vinyl toys like a Go Diego Go backpack.
 The article also mentions that Toys R Us stopped selling vinyl bibs last month.

-I am somewhat less concerned about Alex getting lead poisoning than Tyler, since Alex is pretty good about not putting toys is his mouth while everything goes into Tyler’s mouth.
-Plus, I had Alex tested a few months ago and his levels were fine.
+I am somewhat less concerned about my older son getting lead poisoning than my baby, since the older one is pretty good about not putting toys is his mouth while everything goes into the baby’s mouth.
+Plus, I had my older son tested a few months ago and his levels were fine.

 I can’t exactly toss out all of the toys in our house.
-It wouldn’t be practical and it wouldn’t be fair to Alex, who has grown quite attached to many of them.
+It wouldn’t be practical and it wouldn’t be fair to our older son, who has grown quite attached to many of them.
 However, I think it may be time to do some serious purging.

 Hat tip: The Consumerist.